timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter E-Accounting Periods and Methods of Accounting/PART II-METHODS OF ACCOUNTING/Subpart C-Taxable Year for Which Deductions Taken.md

 #### (l) Limitation on excess business losses of noncorporate taxpayers
 * #### (1) Limitation
-  * In the case of taxable year of a taxpayer other than a corporation beginning after December 31, 2017, and before January 1, 2026—
+  * In the case of a taxpayer other than a corporation—

-    * (A) subsection (j) (relating to limitation on excess farm losses of certain taxpayers) shall not apply, and
+    * (A) for any taxable year beginning after December 31, 2017, and before January 1, 2026, subsection (j) (relating to limitation on excess farm losses of certain taxpayers) shall not apply, and

-    * (B) any excess business loss of the taxpayer for the taxable year shall not be allowed.
+    * (B) for any taxable year beginning after December 31, 2020, and before January 1, 2026, any excess business loss of the taxpayer for the taxable year shall not be allowed.

 * #### (2) Disallowed loss carryover
-  * Any loss which is disallowed under paragraph (1) shall be treated as a net operating loss carryover to the following taxable year under section 172.
+  * Any loss which is disallowed under paragraph (1) shall be treated as a net operating loss for the taxable year for purposes of determining any net operating loss carryover under section 172(b) for subsequent taxable years.

 * #### (3) Excess business loss
   * For purposes of this subsection—